br90218/hero-run/README.md

 - HTC Vive with controllers
 - A graphics card that spits hot fire (Test passed with GTX 1080 Ti)

-You will also need a big room, where one player can play in the Vive while the other can be seated in front of the computer. **It is also strongly advised that your hardware setup allows the cables for the Vive to come out of the computer from a direction opposite from where the PC player is seated.
+You will also need a big room, where one player can play in the Vive while the other can be seated in front of the computer. **It is strongly advised that your hardware setup allows the cables for the Vive to come out of the computer from a direction opposite from where the PC player is seated.
 Hardware casualties may occur if not done correctly.**

 This is not an online multiplayer game so you will only need one computer to execute the game.